Vivien9964/cozy-nest/README.md

 Improvements in the future:

-- Connect the app to an API to fetch images from there.
+- Connect the app to an API to fetch images.
 - Enable user uploads.
 - Add like functionality.